A Collaboration between Rossell Hope Robbins Library and Mary Ann Mavrinac Studio X

 About the Project

-We aim to expand awareness of and access to our library's diverse collections through transformative methods.
+Through Aurum, we aim to expand awareness of and access to our library’s diverse collections through transformative methods, encouraging a new way of interacting with texts hands-on.

 Alchemy has existed across various cultures and regions throughout history.
 Its goal is to understand the science of natural substances, their changes, and their transformations.
 While you might be picturing someone turning base metals into gold or creating some kind of healing potion, many alchemical texts are linked to spiritual and philosophical enlightenment.